An Inside Peek into Jessup’s MAEd Program which has the Preliminary Administrative Services Credential (PASC) Embedded

 Tell me a little about the mentoring aspect of this program.
 Why is mentoring so important?

-New leaders are sometimes too eager and too hesitant when placed in a new position and a mentor provides valuable feedback, guidance, and support.
+New leaders are sometimes too eager and hesitant when placed in a new position and a mentor provides valuable feedback, guidance and support throughout the program.
+The program offers real-life scenarios from professors with experience or currently serving in education leadership positions throughout the state in both public and private education.

-Patrick McDougall, MAEd is the Chair of the Administrative Credential Program in the MAEd.
-Prior to Jessup, he served for 35 years within the K-12 public school system, the last 29 years as a school administrator and principal.
-He had the opportunity to speak in a number of classes at Jessup and through that experience, he decided to apply for a faculty position within the School of Education.
+Patrick McDougall, PASC Coach of the Administrative Credential Program for the MAEd.
+Prior to Jessup, McDougall served for 35 years within the K-12 public school system, the last 29 years as a school administrator and principal.
+He had the opportunity to speak in a number of classes at Jessup and, through that experience, he decided to apply for a faculty position within the School of Education.

 This administrative credential focuses on leadership and mentorship.
 How will you help develop capable and wise educational administrators?